Biangkerok32/SimpleFileSocket/README.md

 # SimpleFileSocket
-Simple Socket Java Library to easily transfer files over the network.
-Easy implementation to drop into your java project.
-Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.
+Simple Socket Java Library to easily transfer files over the network.\n Easy implementation to drop into your java project.\n Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.